Updated Wednesday, September 20, 2021

 By Belize Wilheim

-Welcome to the Skirball Family Activities page!
-Here you’ll find eco-friendly art projects and joy-filled performances that reinforce the values of collaboration, community, and caring for the world around us.
+Welcome to the Skirball’s Family Art Activities page!
+Here you’ll find imaginative, eco-friendly projects that reinforce the values of collaboration, community, and caring for the world around us.

 In the spirit of caring for the earth, artists made the animals aboard Noah’s Ark at the Skirball™ from found objects and repurposed materials like cowboy boots, mop heads, and bicycle seats.
 We invite you to use your imagination and see what interesting objects you can find to create a re-discovered animal!